hubbleai/carbon-connect-js/README.md

 # Carbon Connect

-Carbon Connect JS is a vanilla JS wrapper and a headless offering to integrate carbon.ai API into your product.
+Carbon Connect JS is a vanilla JS wrapper and a headless offering to integrate Carbon API into your product.

 ## Installation